electron-react-boilerplate/docs/docs/upgrade-guide.md

 sidebar_label: Upgrade Guide
 ---

+This project moves pretty quickly and demonstrates cutting edge best practices of JavaScript, Electron, and React.
+Keep in mind that this is a boilerplate project with a purposefully tiny feature set (a counter).
+The boilerplate will enable you to build an advanced app with a large feature set, and over time your advanced app will diverge from the simple feature set of the boilerplate.
+Hopefully this boilerplate helps keep you educated about the quickly evolving best practices.

+#### Tips for keeping your app modernized
+* Track explanations of the changes between versions in this [Upgrade Guide](https://electron-react-boilerplate.js.org/docs/upgrade-guide#ugrading-to-0170-from-0160) and in the [CHANGELOG](https://github.com/electron-react-boilerplate/electron-react-boilerplate/blob/next/CHANGELOG.md).
+* Try merging new releases into your project, especially early on, but expect your project to evolve beyond the boilerplate and for merging upstream changes into your project to become untenable.
+* Subscribe to changes from this repo.
+Even if you can't merge every change into your project, watching changes from this repo will help ensure you don't miss major changes, and help you appreciate the smaller ones.
+* If something breaks in your app, try it in the boilerplate.
+Seeing if something works in the boilerplate can help you understand if it's a configuration issue inherited by the boilerplate or something you broke on your own.
+This is especially relevant for building native modules, Webpack config changes, babel config changes, additional renderer processes, etc.
+* Be realistic about what this project gives you.
+The boilerplate is meant to be a working educational example.
+It's a demonstration, not a black-box development framework for you to build on top of.
+Inspect the boilerplate, understand how it works, and tweak your app to meet your needs.

 ## Ugrading to 0.17.0 from 0.16.0

 `0.17.0` introduces breaking changes caused by the migration from a two package.json structure to a single package.json structure.
 Move all the dependencies from `./app/package.json` to `./package.json`'s `dependencies` property.